ChristopheGarcia1/Kickstarter-analysis/README.md

 ## Overview of Project

-Louis is starting a fundraiser to fund their theater project, "Fever", and they have a budget of around $10,000 dollars.
-They have illicited our help in finding underlying trends in kickstarters that have succeeded, failed, or have been cancelled in order for their campaign to be successful.
+Louis is starting a fundraiser to fund their theater project, "Fever", and they have a budget of around $10,000 dollars for the production.
+Louis has illicited our help in finding underlying trends in a variaty of kickstarters that have succeeded, failed, or have been cancelled in order for their campaign to be successful.

 ### Purpose

+To find underlying trends among the kickstarters by utilize Excel's graphical and analytical functions to analyze outcomes trends based on a variaty of factors such as launch date, the kickstarter's goals and pledges, subcatagories and parent catagories, and location.
+Goal is to fine the most optimal way for Louis's kickstarter to successful.

 ## Analysis and Challenges